rdentato/tng/src/tng.md

  ## Introduction

-  This is the *tangle* tool for a very simple literate programming system called `tng`.
-I will assume you already know about literate programming and will just recall some basic concepts.
+  This is a tool for a very simple literate programming system called `tng`.

+  I assume you already know about literate programming and will just recall some basic concepts.
 See the [Wikipedia](https://en.wikipedia.org/wiki/Literate_programming) article for more information on Literate Programming.